raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

 recuerda que = keep in mind
     ?
 Recuerda que la fecha límite es mañana : `Keep in mind that the deadline is tomorrow`

-enfoques = approaches
-    ?
-Hay varios enfoques para resolver el problema : `There are several approaches to solving the problem`

-poner en marcha = put into operation
-    ?
-El nuevo sistema se puso en marcha la semana pasada : `The new system was put into operation last week` ?
-La nueva política se puso en marcha el mes pasado : `The new policy was put into operation last month`

-## Requirements

 hazlo de manera que quede así = do it so that it looks like this